 DPR Ombudsman continues to monitor respect to human rights of citizens serving sentences in penitentiaries of the Republic.

-Representatives of the Ombudsman Office conducted an inspection of detention conditions of persons serving their sentences in Torez Penal Colony of the State Penitentiary Service of the DPR Ministry of Justice.
+Representatives of the Ombudsman Office conducted an inspection of detention conditions of persons serving their sentences in Torez Correctional Colony of the State Penitentiary Service of the DPR Ministry of Justice.
 At the time of the visit, there were 581 convicts (men, adults) in the penitentiary.

-The human rights defenders met the executives of the Torez Penal Colony and discussed prisoners’ living conditions, cultural and disciplinary issues, as well as medical treatment, education and employment of prisoners in conditions of the penitentiary institution.
+The human rights defenders met the executives of the Torez Correctional Colony and discussed prisoners’ living conditions, cultural and disciplinary issues, as well as medical treatment, education and employment of prisoners in conditions of the penitentiary institution.

 The convicts are kept in seven resocialization groups with rooms for disciplinary activities.
 Wake-up time is at 6 am, and lights-out time is at 22 pm, three meals daily.
 There are a bakery and a subsidiary farm on the territory of the colony.

-Special attention was paid to medical care in the Penal Colony.
+Special attention was paid to medical care in the Correctional Colony.
 There are an infirmary and a medical unit fully provided with medicines and disinfectants.
 The medical equipment available in the colony is owned by the SSEP MJ of the DPR, namely: a digital x-ray Kodak Point-of-Care CR 120, an ECG machine SE-1, two air sterilizers (GP-20 и GP-40), irradiators, a dental installation, microscopes, a MRTA-02 (magnetic resonance therapy apparatus), a photocolorimeter, an iridoscope.

 Currently, 8 persons are undergoing medical treatment.
 Activities to prevent communicable diseases are organised.
 Medical examination of newly-arrived convicts is carried out, including general clinical tests and radiography of the chest.
 Also, bacterial irradiators are used for air disinfection.